pex-gl/pex-gl/README.md

 // Creates a webgl context on a new canvas with given width and height const context = createRenderingContext({ width, height });

+// Creates a new canvas of type "webgpu" const context = createRenderingContext({ type: "webgpu" });

+// Creates a new canvas of type "webgl" or fallback to experimental-webgl in case it fails const context = createRenderingContext({ type: "webgl" });

-// Disable fallbacks for "webgpu"
+// Disable fallbacks for "webgl2"
-FALLBACKS.webgpu = [];
+FALLBACKS.webgl2 = [];

-// Creates a new canvas of type "webgpu" or fallback to webgl2 -> webgl in case it fails const context = createRenderingContext({ type: "webgpu" });
+// Creates a new canvas of type "webgl2" and return null in case it fails const context = createRenderingContext({ type: "webgl2" });
 ```

 ## API